-Priority Pass offers different types of memberships but the type of membership given to Chase Sapphire Reserve holders is the equivalent of “Prestige” which would normally cost you $400 and wouldn’t even allow free guests — so this is an extremely valuable perk just in terms of its monetary value.
+Priority Pass offers different types of memberships but the type of membership given to Chase Sapphire Reserve holders is Priority Pass Select, which is essentially the equivalent of “Prestige” which would normally cost you $400 and wouldn’t even allow free guests.
+So this is an extremely valuable perk just in terms of its monetary value.

 Priority Pass lounges vary in quality and services offered.

-The Chase Sapphire Reserve was unique when it was released in that it offered the Priority Pass access to the cardholder and to every guest traveling on the same itinerary.
-As a point of comparison the Platinum Card from American Express only allows two guests and the Citi Prestige limits access to two guests/immediate family (I still think the Platinum Card has the best lounge access).
+The Chase Sapphire Reserve was unique when it was released in that it offered Priority Pass access to the cardholder and to every guest traveling on the same itinerary.

 Do authorized users get Priority Pass?